Enterprise Attestation

 Now that we have some understanding of what attestation is, let’s dive into how it’s been extended in enterprise attestation.

 Let’s envision a scenario where an enterprise, Acme Inc, has worked with a trusted authenticator manufacturer, Yubico, to purchase and deploy YubiKey 5 NFCs to their workforce.
 With “regular” YubiKey attestation, Acme will be able to limit registrations in their application to ONLY accept YubiKey 5 NFCs.
 This means that any attempt to register any other form of authenticator will be rejected.
-What if the RP could identify the make/model of the device, AND also uniquely identify each device, and determine whether it is to be allowed for use in the environment.
+What if the RP could identify the make/model of the device, AND also uniquely identify each device to determine whether it is to be allowed for use in the environment?
 One problem is that this notion goes against the privacy features of WebAuthn that prevent a backend service from uniquely identifying devices.

 Enterprise Attestation (EA) looks to close this gap by providing the ability to configure authenticators with an attestation statement that could offer uniquely identifiable information.
 This could mean that if a backend service specifically requests EA, the authenticator could provide an identifier like the device’s serial number.